 - GPQA Diamond: 91.3%

-- Context window: 200K standard, 1M beta
+- Context: 200K standard, 1M beta (76% retrieval accuracy at 1M tokens)

 - Pricing: $5.00/M input, $25.00/M output

 The tradeoff is cost.
-At $25/M output tokens, Opus 4.6 is the most expensive model in this comparison — 20x more expensive than MiniMax M2.7 on output.
+At $25/M output tokens, Opus 4.6 costs 20× more than MiniMax M2.7 per output token.

-GPT-5.4: The Agentic and Speed Leader
+GPT-5.4: The Agentic and Autonomous Leader

 - Released March 6, 2026 by OpenAI

-- Terminal-Bench 2.0: 75.1% (world #1 for autonomous terminal coding)
+- Terminal-Bench 2.0: 75.1% — world #1 for autonomous terminal coding

-- SWE-bench Pro: 57.7%
+- SWE-bench Pro: 57.7% — world #1

 - GPQA Diamond: 93.2%